connectrpc/connect-query-es/README.md

 ### Does this only work with React?

-Connect-React-Query does require React, but the core (`createUseQueryOptions`) is not React specific so splitting off a `connect-solid-query` is possible.
+Connect-Query does require React, but the core (`createUseQueryOptions`) is not React specific so splitting off a `connect-solid-query` is possible.

 ### How do I do Prefetching?